 Grand Staircase Escalante Partners is seeking dedicated individuals with rich and diverse experiences who love the Grand Staircase and want to serve on our Board.
 If you or someone you know is interested, please review the Board of Directors’ Roles and Responsibilities, then submit your letter of interest by email to email@example.com

 We’re teaming up with Bonfire, a service that helps us create striking new designs for custom clothing.
 Each sale will support Grand Staircase Escalante Partners.
 By purchasing any one of the t-shirts, long-sleeves, or hoodies, you help us “Step Up” to ensure that the Monument is a resilient landscape rich in biodiversity—with protections for critical habitat, water sources, and sacred cultural sites.

-This specific, one-of-a-kind design is only available until December 1st to purchase and strut your stuff with your commitment to Step Up for Grand Staircase.
+We have extended our campaign (again)!
+This specific, one-of-a-kind design is still available to purchase and strut your stuff with your commitment to Step Up for Grand Staircase.
 Our goal is to fundraise $2,000 by selling 200 items!

 Other Ways to Support Us

 Follow the link below to learn more about other ways to support Partners and contribute to our year-end campaign!